rcverse/anpe-gui/docs/gui_help.md

 Welcome to the ANPE (Another Noun Phrase Extractor) GUI!
 This application provides a user-friendly interface to the core ANPE library, allowing you to easily extract noun phrases from text without needing to write code.

 ## Starting the app
 When you start the app, ANPE will automatically check for required language models in the background.
-During this initialization phase:

-- The "Process" button will be temporarily disabled
-- The status bar at the bottom will show "Checking ANPE models..."
-- Required models include spaCy English model, Benepar parsing model, and NLTK tokenizer data

-If all required models are present, the status will change to "ANPE Ready" and the "Process" button will become enabled, allowing you to begin extraction.
+If any essential model *types* are missing, the status bar will display a warning (e.g., "Missing required models: spaCy model(s), NLTK data.
+Use 'Manage Models' (⚙️ icon) to install.") and the "Process" button will remain disabled.

-If any models are missing, a *setup wizard* will appear to guide you through downloading and installing the required components.
-This one-time setup requires an internet connection and approximately 120MB of disk space.
-You can also access model management later via the <button>Settings</button> icon in the top-right corner.
+Model installation and management are handled through the <button>Settings</button> dialog, accessible via the gear icon (<q>⚙️</q>) in the top-right corner.
+This dialog requires an internet connection for downloading models.

 ## Usage
 The application is organized into two main tabs: <option>Input</option> and <option>Output</option>.
+A toggleable log panel is also available at the bottom, showing detailed processing messages.

 ### Input Tab
 This is where you prepare your text and configure the extraction process.

 #### Input Options
-You can choose between two ways to provide text:
+You can choose between two ways to provide text using the toggle buttons at the top:

 1.  **File Input**
-This tab allows you to batch process multiple files or simply process single file.
+    This mode allows you to batch process multiple files or simply process a single file.
-    *   The <button>Add Files</button> button: Select individual <format>.txt</format> files
+    *   <button>Add Files</button>: Select individual <format>.txt</format> files.
-    *   The <button>Add Directory</button> button: Add all <format>.txt</format> files within a selected folder
+    *   <button>Add Directory</button>: Add all <format>.txt</format> files within a selected folder.
-    *   The <button>Remove/Clear All</button> options: Manage the list of files to process
+    *   <button>Remove Selected</button> / <button>Clear All</button>: Manage the list of files to process.

 2.  **Text Input**
-This tab allows you to type text directly into the editor for quick analysis.
+    This mode allows you to type or paste text directly into the editor for quick analysis.
-    *   The <button>Paste</button> button: Insert text from your clipboard
+    *   <button>Paste</button>: Insert text from your clipboard.
-    *   The <button>Clear</button> button: Empty the text input area
+    *   <button>Clear</button>: Empty the text input area.

 #### Configuration
-Fine-tune the extraction process:
+Fine-tune the extraction process using the options on the right side:

 *   **General Settings**:
-    *   The <option>Include nested phrases</option> option: Captures noun phrases embedded within larger ones
+    *   <option>Include nested phrases</option>: Captures noun phrases embedded within larger ones.
-    *   The <option>Add metadata to output</option> option: Includes length and structures information for each phrase
+    *   <option>Add metadata to output</option>: Includes length and structure information for each phrase.
-    *   The <option>Do not treat newlines as sentence boundaries</option> option: Controls how line breaks are interpreted Check this box will ignore line breaker as sentence boundaries; suitable when processing files with irregular line breaking.
+    *   <option>Do not treat newlines as sentence boundaries</option>: Controls how line breaks are interpreted.
+Check this box to ignore line breaks as sentence boundaries; suitable when processing files with irregular line breaking.

 *   **Filtering Options**:
-    *   The <option>Min Length</option> and <option>Max Length</option> settings: Specify the word count limits for phrases
+    *   <option>Min Length</option> and <option>Max Length</option>: Specify the word count limits for phrases.
-    *   The <option>Do not accept Pronouns</option> option: Controls whether single-word pronouns are included
+    *   <option>Do not accept Pronouns</option>: Controls whether single-word pronouns are included.

 *   **Structure Filtering**:
-    *   Enable the main toggle to activate structure filtering
+    *   Enable the main toggle (<option>Filter by Structure</option>) to activate structure filtering.
-    *   Select specific structures from the list
+    *   Select specific structures from the list to *include* in the output.
+Only phrases matching at least one selected structure will be kept.
         *   **<option>Determiner</option>**: Phrases starting with articles or determiners (e.g., 'the cat', 'a house').
         *   **<option>Adjectival Modifier</option>**: Phrases containing adjectives that describe the noun (e.g., 'red car', 'beautiful day').
         *   **<option>Prepositional Modifier</option>**: Phrases where a prepositional phrase follows the noun (e.g., 'book on the table').